plone/guillotina/docs/source/developer/services.md

 ### I want that my service is accessible no matter the content

-You can define in the service configuration with `allow_acces=True`
+You can define in the service configuration with `allow_access=True` which tells the security checker to ignore checking for the default permission `guillotina.AccessContent`.

 ```python